Pair-Matching: Links Prediction with Adaptive Queries: Introduction

-Forgetting the constraint that a node cannot be sampled more than $B_{T}$ times, the pair-matching bandit problem could be seen as an extreme version of mortal or rotting bandit problems \cite{MortalNIPS2008, RottingNIPS2017,RottingPMLR2019}, where every arm would systematically die or have zero pay-off after the first sampling.
-Without additional assumptions, the regret would be inexorably linear in the querying budget $T$.
-Here, an important difference with classical mortal or rotting multi-armed bandits is that payoffs are structured by the underlying stochastic block model (SBM).
-Stochastic block models have attracted a lot of attention in the recent years, with a focus on the determination of optimal strategies for clustering and for parameter estimation, see \cite{AbbeReview2017,MooreReview2017}.
+Stochastic block models have attracted a lot of attention in the recent years, with a focus on the determination of optimal strategies for clustering and for parameter estimation, see \citep{AbbeReview2017,MooreReview2017}.
 In this prolific literature, the graph is fully observed and the question is to identify precisely the weakest separation between the probabilities of connection necessary to perfectly or partially recover the communities, or to estimate the parameters of the SBM.
-Closer to our setting, the paper \cite{YP14a} investigates the question of recovering communities from a minimal number of observed pairs, sampled sequentially.
+Closer to our setting, the paper \citep{YP14a} investigates the question of recovering communities from a minimal number of observed pairs, sampled sequentially.
 In this problem, the question is to assign a community to all nodes after a minimal number $T$ of time steps and try to minimize the number of misclassified nodes.
 This is quite different from the minimization of the sampling regret considered here, where we seek to find on a budget as many good pairs as possible and not to classify all nodes.
-As discussed in Section~\ref{sec:discuss:step2}, applying the algorithm of \cite{YP14a} would lead to a suboptimal regret in our problem.
+As discussed in Section~\ref{sec:discuss:step2}, applying the algorithm of \citep{YP14a} would lead to a suboptimal regret in our problem.